 Does Your SDVOSB Operating Agreement Tell the True Story?
 Understand the Risk Involved

 Many companies seeking to get SDVOSB certified simply draft generic LLC operating agreements but find themselves facing adverse decisions either at the application stage or contract award stage.
 Neither is a good situation to be in.
-See information about CVE SDVOSB Protests.
+See information about how to defense against CVE SDVOSB Protests.

 Your operating agreement must show that at the end of the day, you can overturn or unilaterally veto any company decision that has been made.
 If you cannot show this, then you run the risk of not being in control of the SDVOSB.

 SDVOSB certification packages with operating agreements are uniquely subject to attack in court because the other side reads the agreement and makes allegations that you will now have to defend.